Medical Oncology: Canine Bone Tumors

 What diagnostics are performed?

-These diagnostics assist in our ability to provide you information in regards to therapy and prognosis in addition to assessing your pet’s general health.
+These diagnostics assist in our ability to provide you with information regarding therapy and prognosis, in addition to assessing your pet’s general health.
+Learn more about Cancer Staging tests here.

 Treatment options will depend on the results of the diagnostics performed.
 In cases of infection, systemic therapy including antibiotics, antifungal, or antiviral agents may provide sufficient therapy, though painful bone lesions still require amputation or surgical removal.
 For metastatic tumors, the nature of the primary tumor will guide further therapy.
 In the case of a primary bone tumor, therapy is based on the location and extent of disease.